 And where will you house all those extras and baby necessities?
 Real Mom Sarah M. says she’s so glad she spent money on a cube closet organizer with labels for her daughter’s nursery.
 I’ve love having a hanging closet organizer like this one with room for burp cloths, bibs and blankets.

 And Real Mom Christina P. agrees.
 “I’m thankful I bought lots of baskets and drawer organizers to rein in all the stuff.”
 Consider flexible drawer organizers or removable dividers that can grow with your baby.
 These dividers by OXO can move and adjust to create space for bigger items in those dresser drawers.

 If you’re the mom of a baby girl, consider even more specific organizers.
 Real Mom Kelly B. says she’s glad she has a bow organizer to handle all the cute hair pieces for her little one.
 We love this personalized one by Etsy seller, HandmadebyPennyMay.

-Real mom Hannah K. agrees that labors of love are often the biggest and best splurges.
-The tree style book shelves in her son’s room was made with love by his great grandpa and it’s not only beautiful, it’s functional and practical as well.
+Real Mom Hannah K. agrees that labors of love are often the biggest and best splurges.
+The tree style book shelf in her son’s room was made with love by his great grandpa.
+It’s not only beautiful, it’s functional and practical as well.